jsyang/celestial/README.md

 - cloaking device
     - one time use (actively cloaked until ship is damaged or fires a weapon)

-- tutorial sector
-    - only planet to colonize is a planet with defunct colony and fighter

 - polyline title graphics + win / loss symbols
     - maybe reuse 3dphototrace for this purpose